JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 Deprecated elements are omitted in the list above.

-> If an element or an attribute is not documented on this page, please consider them as configuration items intended to be used only by JetBrains teams internally.
-They should never be used by 3rd-party plugins.
+> If an element or an attribute is not documented on this page, please consider them as configuration items intended to be used by JetBrains only.
+> They should never be used by 3rd-party plugins.
 >
 {type="note"}